 Docker

-Install Marmot CLI and generate a key:
+Install the Marmot CLI and generate a key:

 curl -fsSL get.marmotdata.io | sh